A Brief History of Lindleys Autocentres & Mr R B Lindley

 R B Lindley & Son Ltd celebrated their 50th anniversary in this year!

 Apart from a short break in 1957, the Lindley family has been in the motor trade for over 80 years!

-After seeing great success with the MOT bay and after two years already averaging 8 MOTS a day, R B Lindley & Son Ltd acquires Arnold Tyres, opens a second branch and re-brands as Lindleys Autocentres LTD.
+After experiencing great success with the MOT bay at Basford and averaging 8 MOT tests per day.
+R.B Lindley & Son Ltd acquires Arnold Tyres (Nottingham Road, Arnold, Nottingham) opens the 2nd branch, follows the same business model and re-brands the company to Lindleys Autocentres Ltd.

 Lindleys Autocentres Ltd now have around 20 employees working for them.